-To estimate the most relevant poloidal locations where additional toroidal arrays of magnetic probes would enhance the capability of the magnetic system, simulations of the plasma response to external perturbations with different toroidal periodicity $(1 \le n \le 3)$ have been computed for two different ideal NSTX-U equilibria.
-In particular one equilibrium is at high normalized plasma pressure $(\beta_N \sim 5.5)$ and one at low $(\beta_N \sim 2.5)$ .
-The MHD code used for the analysis is MARS-F/K. The simulations are performed by running the code separately for the upper and the lower row of NCC coils and then the results are combined applying the desired shift between the two rows of coils.
-This is possible due to the linearity of the code and it allows performing an easier scan of the possible phasing between the perturbation applied by the two rows of coils.
-In Figure 1 there is an example of the magnetic perturbation expected when the applied field couples strongly with the plasma.
-Here the n=2 current in the upper NCC coils is shifted by $72^{\circ}$ with respect to the current in the lower row of NCC coils.
+To estimate the most relevant poloidal locations where additional toroidal arrays of magnetic probes would enhance the capability of the magnetic system, simulations of the plasma response to external perturbations with different toroidal periodicities ($1 \le n \le 3$) have been computed for two different ideal NSTX-U equilibria.
+In particular, one equilibrium is at high normalized plasma pressure ($\beta_N \sim 5.5$) and the other is at low normalized plasma pressure ($\beta_N \sim 2.5$).
+The MHD code used for the analysis is MARS-F/K. In Fig. 1, there is an example of the magnetic perturbation expected when the applied field couples strongly with the plasma.